REYPE-KARL/Marketplace/README.md

 ## Installation:
 1. Clone this repository: `git clone https://github.com/REYPE-KARL/Marketplace.git`
-2. Cd into marketplace: cd marketplace
+2. Cd into marketplace: `cd marketplace`
-3. Intall python vitualenv: python(version) -m venv .env
+3. Intall python vitualenv: `python(version) -m venv .env`
-4. Intall requirements of app: pip install -r requirements.txt
+4. Intall requirements of app: `pip install -r requirements.txt`
-5. Don't forget to activate your vitualenv and cd in src: cd src
+5. Don't forget to activate your vitualenv and cd in src: `cd src`
-6. You can use this app. you can find superuser connection below this post
+6. You can use this app. you can find superuser connection below this post. ;)

 ## Connection serveur administrateur:
 user: admin@example.fr